JesusClient-org/JesusClient/README.md

 * add a way for working with files in the terminal
 * test f7 solver
 * finish door esp
-* allow one file scripts
+* implement user made libraries for scripts to use